 The Warrants may never be in the money, and they may expire worthless.
 Our Warrants were issued in registered form under a warrant agreement, dated as of August 26, 2020, between Continental and us (the "Warrant Agreement").
 The Warrant Agreement provides that the terms of the Warrants may be amended without the consent of any holder (i) for the purpose of curing any ambiguity, or curing, correcting or supplementing any defective provision contained in the Warrant Agreement or adding or changing any other provisions with respect to matters or questions arising under the Warrant Agreement as the parties thereto may deem necessary or desirable and that the parties thereto deem shall not adversely affect the interest of the Warrant holders, and (ii) to provide for the delivery of Alternative Issuance (as defined in the Warrant Agreement) pursuant to Section 4.4 of the Warrant Agreement.
-All other modifications or amendments require the vote or written consent of the holders of a majority of the then outstanding Public Warrants.
-Any amendment solely to the Private Placement Warrants require the vote or written consent of a majority of the holders of the then outstanding Private Placement Warrants.
+All other modifications or amendments require the vote or written consent of a majority of the then outstanding Public Warrants.
 Notwithstanding the foregoing, we may lower the price per share at which the shares of Class A common stock may be purchased at the time a Warrant is exercised or extend the duration of the exercise period pursuant to Sections 3.1 and 3.2 of the Warrant Agreement, respectively, without the consent of the Warrant holders.